77% Of People Regularly Experience Physical Symptoms Caused By Stress

 - Gastrointestinal issues such as upset stomach, diarrhea, constipation, and nausea

 Nearly 3 out of 4 of us experience psychological symptoms due to stress, such as:

 - Lack of energy and chronic fatigue

 - Feeling as though you could cry

 The world since 2014 has become increasingly uncertain.
-Newer (pre-pandemic) research uncovered that 63% cited the “Future of our nation” as the top source of stress, with money, work, political climate, and violence/crime following closely behind.
+Newer (pre-pandemic) research uncovered that 63% cited the “Future of our nation” as the top source of stress.
+Money, work, political climate, and violence/crime follow closely behind.

 Reduce The Impact Of Stress On Your Physical Health

 Stress is one of the strongest negative influences on physical and mental health.
 According to the American Psychological Association, excessive stress can cause tension headaches, migraine, muscle pain or tension, shortness of breath, increased heart rate, increased blood pressure, heart attack, stroke, and more.